 - Preheat oven to 350 degrees F.

-- Pour graham cracker crumbs and butter into prepared pan and press the mixture down.
+- Pour graham cracker crumbs and butter into prepared pan and combine together.
+Then press the mixture down to form crust.

 - Bake until lightly brown on top, about 25 to 30 minutes.
+Make sure there are no puddles of visible condensed milk on top.
 Remove from oven and transfer to a wire rack.
-Cool for at least 20 minutes before cutting to preferred bar size.
+Cool for at least 20 minutes before cutting to preferred bar size/shape.